 How To Add Stickers to Text Messages on iPhone and Android

-Stickers arrived on the iPhone in iOS 10 and has made it very easy to download and use them.
-The range of stickers is pretty good and while they don’t come preloaded with iMessage, once installed from the iMessage App Store they integrate seamlessly into the messaging app.
+Stickers arrived on the iPhone in iOS 10 and have made it very easy to download and use them.
+The range of stickers is pretty diverse these days and while they don’t come preloaded with iMessage, once installed from the iMessage App Store they integrate seamlessly into the messaging app.

 Stickers arrived on Android in August 2017 with an update to the Gboard, Android’s keyboard app.
 Like Apple, the keyboard doesn’t come with many stickers preloaded but you can download a bunch for free from the Google Play Store or from within the keyboard app itself.

 Once installed, the sticker packs integrate themselves into your keyboard or message app and will appear as options along with emoji.
 You can then add them to your messages and send them as you see fit.
 Some sticker packs are free but most require payment.
 They aren’t expensive but the cost can soon mount up if you’re not careful!

 Add stickers to text messages on iPhone

 To add stickers to text messages on iPhone you first need to download the sticker packs.
 This is done through the iMessage App Store rather than iTunes.
 It is accessible through iMessage and involves the same steps as downloading any app.